wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Business User
    <br /><br />

-   PROTIP: Generic job positions ("roles") are different from the <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles">Administrator role permissions in Azure Active Directory</a> (AAD).
+   PROTIP: Generic job positions ("roles") are different from the <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles">Administrator role permissions in Azure Active Directory</a> (AAD/Entra).

    MY OPINION: I think job roles should be multi-select checkboxes.
    This segregation also adds to duplicating material for each.